hydra-emu/hydra/README.md

-# GameboySoni
+# TKPEmu
-Gameboy emulator
+A multi-purpose emulator
-WIP.
+Work in progress, very early in development